 What Happens When I Arrive?

-Breakfast and dinner will be at the local morning and evening markets where you can get authentic local Thai cuisine.
+Your meals are not included in the program fee as culturally most Thai’s eat at the local markets.
+Everyday you can grab some food at the local morning and evening markets where you can get authentic local Thai cuisine.
 The food is fresh and delicious at these markets and its a great way of soaking in local culture and seeing how the locals live.
 There are some great options for both vegetarians and non vegetarians.
-If you need Western options you will have to go to the nearest tourist resort.

 Health and Safety :